-Subtitle A Section 101 waives the designation of fireshed management areas from the requirements of NEPA.
+Subtitle A - Addressing Emergency Wildfire Risks in High Priority Firesheds requirements of NEPA.
 A fireshed, as delineated by the Forest Service, is a very large area, typically 250,000 acres (390 square miles), and fireshed management areas comprise multiple firesheds.
 The fireshed assessments of these fireshed management areas are also waived from NEPA review.
 Doing so cuts critical scientific and public input from the process and risks inaccurate assessments and designation.